louaih/droid-media-controller/README.md

 5.  **Enable ADB over TCP/IP:**
     * Connect your Android device to your computer via USB.
+    * If prompted, press "Allow" on your Android device
     * Open a terminal and run `adb tcpip 5555`.
     * Disconnect your Android device from the USB cable.
     * Find your Android device's IP address (Settings > About phone > Status > IP address).